joho/goadventure/README.md

   - [x] data structures for game -> scenes -> choices
   - [ ] file loading/parsing for game data
   - [ ] robust command parsing/handle synonyms etc
+  - [ ] Write the most baller choice your own adventure in all the lands.

 ## Code review notes